electricimp/imp-central-impt/CommandsManual.md

 ### Global Auth File ###

 A global auth file affects the tool commands which are called from any directory where a local auth file does not exist.
-There must be only one global auth file per tool installation.
+There can be only one global auth file per tool installation.

 Any command called from a directory where a local auth file does not exist is executed in the context (with authentication and other settings) defined by the global auth file.
 If neither a local nor a global auth file exists, the command fails.

 ## Project Files ##

 A Project file is a `.impt.project` file located in a given directory.
 Different directories may contain different Project files.
-A directory must contain only one Project file.
+A directory can contain only one Project file.

 Each Project file contains settings for a Project, an *impt* entity which links the source files in the current directory with a Device Group.
 A Project file references the linked Device Group (of the [types](#device-group-type) *development* or *pre-factory* only) and, correspondingly, the Product which contains that Device Group, devices assigned to the Device Group, and Deployments created for that Device Group.